 - SMS — read, receive, and send MMS and SMS messages.

-Toggle permissions by type
+How to check Android permissions by type

-Which permissions to allow and deny?
+Which Android app permissions to allow and deny?

 Broadly speaking, reputable app developers usually only request the permissions their application requires, but this isn’t a green light to allow anything a popular app requests.
 You might not want to use certain features tied to data extraction, either for diagnostic or advertising purposes.

 Remember, you can always check out all the permissions an app requests before you install it by checking out the description in the Google Play Store.
-A good app developer will always divulge what each permission is needed for too, which can help with peace of mind.
+A good developer will always divulge what each permission is needed for too, which can help with peace of mind.